Raddow/Raddow/README.md

-### Olá 👋
+### Hello There 👋

-Sou um entusiasta em tecnologia e amo programar.
+I'm a enthusiast in I.T. and I love programming.

 - 🔭 Python, Java, C++, SQL, PHP, HTML, CSS, ASP, Django, Git, Linux
-- 🌱 Aprendendo agora C e Javascript
+- 🌱 Learning now C and Javascript
-- 📫 Contate-me no <a href="https://www.t.me/Raddow">Telegram</a>
+- 📫 Contact me on <a href="https://www.t.me/Raddow">Telegram</a>